Morinaga & Company: Brands

+History

+The company was founded in 1899 by Taichiro Morinaga, who opened a Western confectionery shop in Tokyo after returning from the United States.
+It was incorporated as Morinaga & Co., Ltd. in 1912.

+In 1944, during World War II, Morinaga created Japan's first domestically produced penicillin.

 In 1960, the company advertised that women should give chocolates to men on Valentine's Day.
 This action strongly influenced the present culture of Valentine's Day in Japan.
 Moreover, in 2009, the company made chocolates for men to give women, which are called Gyaku-choco.
 (Gyaku means reverse in Japanese.)